-- Form the mixture into medium sized meatballs and place them in the instant pot.
-Stack the meatballs if needed, this recipe will make about 20 meatballs.
+- Place the trivet in the bottom of your instant pot and add in 1 cup of water.
+Form the mixture into medium sized meatballs and stack them on the trivet in the instant pot.
+This recipe will make about 20 medium meatballs.

 - Secure the lid of the Instant Pot and close the pressure valve.
 Press the “Manual” button or “Pressure Cook” and cook on high pressure for 10 minutes.